National Trust logo

 Mouse over links for pictures; click for detail page.

-Hatfield Forest is a compartmented forest.
-Open grazed areas, known as 'plains', are separated from the wooded areas by ditches and banks, once topped by paling fences designed to keep out grazing animals.
-Trees scattered across the plains are pollarded, in other words cut above head height where grazing animals cannot reach, while the wooded compartments are managed by coppicing, in other words trees are cut to ground level every ten years or so.
+Hatfield Forest is a compartmented forest, with open grazed areas separated from the wooded areas by ditches and banks designed to keep out grazing animals.
+Trees scattered across the plains are pollarded, in other words cut above head height where grazing animals cannot reach, while the wooded compartments are managed by coppicing.

-Ancient trees, and particularly ancient pollard trees, are what make Hatfield Forest so special.
+Ancient pollard trees are what make Hatfield Forest so special.
 It has about 600 pollards in total, including not only oak and hornbeam, which can be seen elsewhere in Essex, but also many maple and hawthorn, which are rare as pollards, and just a handful of beech, lineage elm and crab apple.
-Nowhere else can you see such a variety of species nor such a variety of form, from gnarled, twisted old hawthorns to massive, stately oaks.
+Nowhere else can you see such a variety of species and form.
 It is also the stronghold in Essex of mistletoe, which is widespread on the ancient hawthorns and maples on the plains.

-A range of woodland birds breed in the Forest, including marsh tit and nightingale (decreasing), plus the odd woodcock and hawfinch.
-Look out for buzzards which are recolonising the county.
-Winter visitors include redwing and fieldfare.
+A range of woodland birds breed in the Forest, including nightingale, plus the odd woodcock and hawfinch.
+Feeding flocks of hawfinches, redwings and fieldfares can sometimes be seen in winter.

 Visiting